A parent’s story on managing air quality at child’s school

 3. Examining drop-off and pick-up procedures to minimize emissions and exposure.

-4. Incentivize children to walk/bicycle/ bus/carpool to school.
+4. Incentivizing children to walk/bicycle/bus/carpool to school.

-6. Conducting facility audits for filtration/ventilation to manage PM2.5 mitigation and CO2 management in all indoor student areas of the School.
+6. Conducting facility audits for filtration/ventilation to manage PM2.5 mitigation and CO2 management in all indoor student areas of the school.

-7. Making pollution masks mandatory on red flag days.
+7. Making pollution masks mandatory on red-flag days.

-In addition they have also ensured that the infirmary at school is well equipped with oxygen cylinders, nebulizers etc. to deal with any emergencies.
+In addition, they have also ensured that the infirmary at school is well equipped with oxygen cylinders, nebulizers, etc. to deal with any emergencies.

-Finally to ensure that children are not missing out on learning due to the many holidays in lieu of hazardous pollution, the school has adopted eLearning as a solution for those days to allow children to study from home.
+Finally, to ensure that children are not missing out on learning due to the many holidays in lieu of hazardous pollution, the school has adopted eLearning as a solution for those days to allow children to study from home.

 I am grateful to Ardee school for giving me peace of mind knowing that they are doing everything in their power to protect my child and to Airveda for building technologies which have enabled Ardee to create a safe and healthy environment for my child.
 I know several schools are now implementing various steps to mitigate air pollution exposure for students.
 I would love to hear from parents and schools, regarding various steps they have taken.
 Hopefully, we can all learn from each other, to enable our children to breathe clean air (as much as is possible) during the time they are at school.